nemesisprojectstudios/NemesisProject/README.md

 <img width="616" height="320" alt="image" src="https://github.com/user-attachments/assets/5781b0da-de29-49bb-b62c-941fb9ded7f9" />

 The attacher currently recognizes 12 modules.
 Out of which, 6 are available for commercial use, and 6 are only accessible to developers and testers
-Attaching is the first and most important command for Nemesis.
-This command checks for modules, attaches them to make them monitor the command log and respond in real-time.
-The second command is Flash, which tells every module to check for a relay file, which contains information that has to be sent between two modules, and load the information from that file into their cache.
-The third command sends every attached module a command to exit.
-The modules reading it will perform an autosave and quit.
-The fourth command simply launches the executables of the modules.
-Due to the `#SingleInstance, force` paramenter, this will close any previous instance of the modules and open them fresh.
-The fifth command is very similar to the third one, but this one sends a command to reload.
-This means the processes don't quit, but they restart themselves from the beginning, as if they were just launched.
-The last button simply tells every attached module to exit, performs a cleanup task, then exits Nemesis itself.

 ### Configuring the launcher: Launcher/Settings
 By pressing the [%] button, a new window will open.
 This is the settings GUI for the launcher